ameuchel/bluestaq-coding-challenges/back-end/README.md

 Before each iteration, a `STATUS` message is outputted.
 This message includes the following:
 - current floor of the elevator
 - which floor the elevator is moving toward for the first person currently in the queue
-- For each floor, how many people are waiting to go up, how many people are waiting to go down, and how many people are currently riding to
+- for each floor, how many people are waiting to go up, how many people are waiting to go down, and how many people are currently riding to

 This helps determine the state of the simulation and if things are operating as one would expect.